 Larger tires are one of the most common upgrades most truck owners do.
-Not only does it enhance the appearance of the truck, but also allows you to haul heavy loads with more ease, as well as improve the trucks towing abilities.
+Not only does it enhance the appearance of the truck, but also allows you to haul heavy loads with more ease, as well as improve the truck’s stability and off-road capabilities if done correctly.
 If you’d like to know what is required to fit 35’s to a 3500 Ram Dually, then this article is definitely for you.

-In order to fit 35” tires to a Ram Dually, you’ll need a minimum 2” front leveling kit combined with well-engineered hub centric 1/2”steel spacers between the duals, running 35×12.5 tires.
+To successfully fit 35” tires on a Ram Dually requires a minimum lift of 2” upfront combined with well-engineered hub-centric 1/2” steel spacers between the duals, running 35×12.5 tires.

 Running 35 inch tires on a Ram Dually (Spacers vs Aftermarket rims)